MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     The model may provide you with a list of hotels, even when you instructed it not to give hotel recommendations.
 This is an example of inconsistent behavior.
 Let's explore whether the fine-tuned model performs better in these cases.

-1. Navigate to the **Fine-tuning** page under **Tools** to find your fine-tuning job and its status.
+1. Navigate to the **Fine-tuning** page under **Build and customize** to find your fine-tuning job and its status.
 If it's still running, you can opt to continue manually evaluating your deployed base model.
 If it's completed, you can continue with the next section.

 ## Deploy the fine-tuned model